-The Engineering in Medicine (EIM) track is designed for engineering students to learn from and work closely with medical professionals (doctors, physiotherapists, nurses, etc.) and members of the engineering faculty to conceptualise, design, test and develop medical technology for healthcare needs.
+Projects in this theme aim to design better solutions to meet healthcare needs in hospitals and the community.
+Students who work on projects in this theme will learn from and work closely with healthcare and medical professionals as well as academic staff from Engineering and other faculties to conceptualise, design, test, and develop healthcare and medical technologies.
 Designed specially to bridge engineering and medicine, the track introduces engineering students to the realities and challenges they will face when developing practical solutions for the treatment and care of patients.

 Oropharyngeal Dysphagia (OD) is a serious swallowing disorder that affects patients suffering from a wide range of diseases such as stroke, nasopharyngeal cancer and ALS.
 The team has developed a device to help patients to overcome OD via physical exercise.
 The team has won several accolades at NHIC Innovation to Develop Awards and NUS FOE Innovation and Research Awards.